dbranquinho/pywpb/README.md

 - Coloring text and styles separately
 - Personalised Footer
 - Automatically creates texto to Images and Tables
+- Embedded videos from your own site or from Youtube
+- Create Frames easily

 ## Where to use
 - Nicely to be used on embedded in Flask applications.
 You create a dynamic page very easy